 Lynn C. Tyler is a partner and registered patent lawyer in the firm’s Intellectual Property Department.
 Mr. Tyler helps innovative companies secure and preserve their market position and competitive advantage by navigating their way through the FDA to the marketplace and enforcing their intellectual property rights, which often must be protected against imitators who seek to reap where they have not sown.
-He litigates intellectual property matters and represents clients at virtually all stages of the process, including pre-litigation counseling, alternative dispute resolution, formal and informal discovery, trial and appeal.
+He litigates intellectual property matters and represents clients at all stages of the process, including pre-litigation counseling, alternative dispute resolution, formal and informal discovery, trial, and appeal.

+Mr. Tyler has represented clients in federal courts throughout the country in cases involving patents, trademarks and trade dress, trade secrets, antitrust, non-compete agreements, and unfair competition.
+Mr. Tyler has also represented clients in Section 337 investigations before the International Trade Commission.
+Some of the technologies involved in these cases include artificial hips, automotive fuel caps, ballistics software, blood glucose monitors and other blood assays and analyzers, cable television test equipment, cement kilns, e-commerce software, pharmaceuticals, and spinal implants.
 He has participated in more than 15 trials and injunction hearings in complex commercial matters.
 For appellate matters, he has been the lead counsel in over 30 cases before the Supreme Court of the United States and various federal and state courts.
 He is admitted to practice before the Supreme Court of the United States, several federal Courts of Appeals, and the Supreme Court of Indiana.

-Mr. Tyler graduated summa cum laude in 1981 from the University of Notre Dame and received his J.D. magna cum laude from the University of Michigan Law School in 1984.
-He also received a M.S. in biology from IUPUI in 2007.
+Mr. Tyler graduated summa cum laude in 1981 from the University of Notre Dame and received his J.D., magna cum laude, from the University of Michigan Law School in 1984.
 He was a member of the Michigan Law Review and elected to the Order of Coif.
-He is co-chair of the Biosimilars Subcommittee for the AIPLA's Biotech Committee and serves on the Litigation Commitee of the Intellectual Property Owners Association.
-He is a member of the 7th Circuit, Federal Circuit, and Indiana State Bar Associations.
+He also received a M.S. in Biology from IUPUI in 2007.